Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 John Baugh

 Thank you for taking my questions.
 Assuming the first one is, if I did the math right, the incremental flow through in the $25 million you missed is about 30%.
-That seemed a little high [indiscernible] to what you’ve done in the past or could you just comment on that please?
+That seems a little higher than what you’ve done in the past or could you just comment on that please?

 David Callen